bmillare/dj/README.md

 # Limitations

+* Currently only uses 1.3.0

+* Does not support starting different REPL versions

+* Currently no support for building jars

+* Limited support for all of leiningen's project.clj syntax

+* Limited support for all of maven's configuration in pom.xml files

 Currently, loading dependencies dynamically, by adding to the classpath during runtime, is possible by using clojure's DynamicClassLoader.
 The advantage to doing this is there is little